Other states have higher point values but allow for more points.

 Does my insurance company get informed of my accrued points?

-Yes, your insurance company does receive notice that you have had points assigned to your drivers license.
+Your insurance company will receive notice that you have had points assigned to your driver’s license.

-In states with automated systems, this information is passed on to the insurance company within 7 days, in states that still use a paper system it can take up to 2 months.
+In states with automated systems, this information is passed on to the insurance company within seven days; in states that still use a paper system it can take up to two months.

 If you need to control some of your insurance costs, you may want to look at getting quotes to see if you can get a better rate.